itt-learning-groups/learn_and_kount_devops_2021_10_13_grpc2/README.md

           * <https://pkg.go.dev/google.golang.org/grpc#CallOption>
           * "For what it's worth, a CallOption from a user's perspective looks like not much... and that's why the before/after methods are private in the first place.
 Right now, we have the freedom to completely change how CallOptions are implemented internally with very few restrictions without breaking users...
 [A]dding an API may be easy, but it is very hard for us to change or remove bad APIs." *--Mehrdad Afshari, grpc core contributer*

-    * **Exercise 2**: Modify the gRPC server to implement a Server Unary Interceptor that attempts to log the request and response headers any time *any* server endpoint gets hit.
-(Note: Part of this will may turn out to be unexpectedly tricky.)
+    * **Exercise 2**: Modify the gRPC server to implement a Server Unary Interceptor that attempts to log the request and response headers any time *any* server endpoint gets hit. *(Note: Part of this may turn out to be unexpectedly tricky -- specifically the attempt to log response headers.
+This sounds as if it should be possible but you'll find that it's not... and least within a server interceptor.
+It's an interesting snag to run into, which is why I left it in.
+We can try it again on the client side in Exercise 4.)*
       * Suggestion: As a first step, forget about the request/response header logging.
 First, just try to create a valid interceptor that does something dead simple like log "Hello world".
 Register it on your server and test it by running your server and using one of the CLI/GUI tools we tried out above to send it a request.
 If your interceptor works, you should see "Hello world" get logged in your server's log output.
       * You might find these blog articles helpful guides:
         * <https://shijuvar.medium.com/writing-grpc-interceptors-in-go-bf3e7671fe48>